Throughout 2025

 Cinema for everyone, everywhere.

-We’re teaming up with the National Science & Media Museum to bring the joy of cinema to people across the district for Bradford 2025.
+We've teamed up with the National Science & Media Museum throughout 2025 to bring the joy of cinema to people across Bradford District.

 Bradford: A City of Film is our celebration of cinema in Bradford in 2025.
-With the support of the BFI, we’re taking the magic of the movies to people and places across Bradford – from established cinemas, such as Pictureville at the National Science & Media Museum, to arts centres, village halls – and some more unexpected spaces.
+With the support of the BFI, we’ve taken the magic of the movies to people and places across Bradford – from established cinemas, such as Pictureville at the National Science & Media Museum, to arts centres, village halls – and some more unexpected spaces.

-But Bradford: A City of Film is about much more than movie screenings.
-We’re also celebrating community cinemas across Bradford.
-We’re connecting different parts of the district’s cinematic ecosystem.
-And we’re even helping groups across Bradford to set up their own community cinemas where they are – which may be where you are, too.
+But Bradford: A City of Film has been about much more than movie screenings.
+We’ve also celebrated community cinemas across Bradford.
+We’ve connected different parts of the district’s cinematic ecosystem.
+And helped groups across Bradford set up their own community cinemas where they are – which may be where you are, too.

 Open-Air Cinema